MangoButtermilch/Unity-Grass-Instancer/README.md

 ## Glossary (terms I often use)
+- `TRS`: Transformation, rotation and scale matrix.
-- `_trsBuffer`: a compute buffer which holds all `transformation matrices` for the instances and can be accessed like an array inside shaders
+- `_trsBuffer`: a compute buffer which holds all `TRS matrices` for the instances and can be accessed like an array inside shaders
 - `_argsBuffer`: buffer that holds information about what mesh and how many to render for `DrawMeshInstancedIndirect`
 - `batch`: a collection of `transformation matrices` for `DrawMeshInstanced`